 Here are some of the most common types of replacement key services that locksmiths offer, and how they do it:

-Replacing Car Keys By Vehicle Identiﬁcation Number
+Replacing Car Keys by Vehicle Identiﬁcation Number

 Every motorized on-road vehicle sold in the United States since 1954 has been assigned a unique Vehicle Identiﬁcation Number or VIN, and as of 1981, the National Highway Trafﬁc Safety Administration standardized the format of every 17-character VIN which is generally found on a metal plate that’s visible through the lower corner of the windshield.

-Drivers who have lost all the keys to their vehicle can usually have new keys made by a locksmith who specializes in automotive keys, including the new transponder keys that have an embedded computer chip integrated into the key head.
+Drivers who have lost all the keys to their vehicle can usually have new keys made by a locksmith who specializes in automotive keys, including transponder keys that have an embedded computer chip integrated into the key head.

 In order to replace car keys using the VIN, you’ll have to provide your locksmith with proof that you own the vehicle.
 The locksmith then provides the VIN and customer information to NASTF to obtain a key code that can be used to cut a new key.
 Alternatively, a key code can be obtained by a 3rd party company, once provided with the locksmiths LSID.
 In either case, the key code will be used to create a new key using data from the automaker or manufacturer.
 Once this process is complete, the locksmith then needs to use additional equipment to re-program the onboard computer to make sure your new key is recognized by your vehicle.